Modeling the Physical World

 The Bets

-I was an early investor in Solana in 2020 — turned a shoestring into a meaningful return, then watched most of it evaporate.
+Part of that poker bankroll later became an early Solana position in 2020 — turned a shoestring into a meaningful return, then watched most of it evaporate.
 That experience reinforced what the poker table had already taught me: finding an edge and keeping the money are two very different skills.

 Sports is the proof of concept.
 Physical-world sensing is the market.